Best Airline for Pets in Checked Cargo (2026)

 - Route-specific limitations including summer embargoes on hot-destination routes

-Why Alaska wins: year-round acceptance subject to temperature embargoes, strong DOT pet safety record (consistently among the lowest US carriers for pet incidents per 10,000 transported), direct booking through Alaska reservations (not a separate cargo division), and integration with Alaska’s broader operational quality.
+Why Alaska wins: year-round acceptance in climate-controlled baggage compartments subject to temperature embargoes and breed restrictions, strong DOT pet safety record (consistently among the lowest US carriers for pet incidents per 10,000 transported), direct booking when your pet travels in the baggage compartment on the same flight, and the Pet Connect service through Alaska Air Cargo for pets shipped unaccompanied.

 Use case: domestic US pet relocation, Pacific Northwest, Alaska, Hawaii-mainland routes.
-Best US carrier for routine pet cargo needs.
+Best US carrier for routine pet travel needs.

 2. Hawaiian Airlines (inter-island and Hawaii-mainland)

-Hawaiian Airlines maintains a strong pet cargo program optimized for Hawaii’s unique pet travel context (rabies-free state with specific quarantine requirements).
+Hawaiian Airlines, now part of the same carrier group as Alaska after the merger, maintains a strong pet program optimized for Hawaii’s unique pet travel context (rabies-free state with specific quarantine requirements).

 Inter-island routes: dogs and cats accepted year-round subject to temperature embargo. $35 inter-island pet cabin fee (as of recent updates; verify current rate).
 Cargo for larger pets.